JaneliaSciComp/xarray-ome-ngff/docs/index.md

 # Motivation

 Measurements without context are useless.
-In imaging applications, we try to prevent our images from being useless by tracking where, and how, our images were acquired.
+In imaging applications we prevent our images from being useless by tracking where, and how, our images were acquired.
 This context makes images interpretable, which makes those images potentially useful.

-The [OME-NGFF](https://ngff.openmicroscopy.org/) project defines a [Zarr](https://zarr.readthedocs.io/en/stable/)-based file format for storing images and spatial metadata, i.e. useful context about where the images were acquired.
-OME-NGFF, a format, composes naturally with [`Xarray`](https://docs.xarray.dev/en/stable/), a python package, because `Xarray` defines a solid model and API for rasterized data with annotated coordinates.
-In particular, the Xarray model is _strictly broader_ than the OME-NGFF image model: Xarray can express things that OME-NGFF cannot, while OME-NGFF cannot express anything that Xarray cannot.
-So Xarray is a good fit for modelling data stored in OME-NGFF.
+The [OME-NGFF](https://ngff.openmicroscopy.org/) project defines a very nice [Zarr](https://zarr.readthedocs.io/en/stable/)-based file format for storing images and spatial metadata, i.e. useful context about where the images were acquired. `Xarray` defines a solid data model and python API for rasterized data with annotated coordinates.
+This package provides OME-NGFF and Xarray by providing tools for reading and writing OME-NGFF images using Xarray data structures.

-All that's needed is an interface layer to generate Xarray datastructures from OME-NGFF data -- e.g., this package.

 # Examples